 LR: OK.
 I should have asked this question at the very beginning but sorry for being all over the place.
 The Alt Right, you could say it starts around 2010?
 Would that be the date?
 The thing is that there’s so many older trends and older movements that seem to come together that it’s hard to put a beginning date.

 GJ: I think in 2008 and 2009 was probably when it was coming together as an idea, and then in 2010 at the beginning of the year the webzine Alternative Right was launched.
-So, I guess it was coming together in 2008 and 2009 then it sort of rolled out to the world at the beginning of 2010.
+So, I guess it was coming together in 2008 and 2009 then it rolled out to the world at the beginning of 2010.

 LR: Right.
 OK.
 Well, thanks a lot for taking all that time to develop all these points.
 It was very helpful.